Contact Us for a Free Consultation (213) 542-0979

 So, if somebody had a knife or a gun or some other deadly weapon and they were trying to hurt you or another person and you used your sword cane to defend yourself, there's an argument that that could be self-defense.

 In other words, as long as you're acting reasonably under the circumstances, it is possible that you could use a sword cane to defend yourself.
-The problem of course is just by its very nature, it's illegal to possess the sword cane.
+The problem, of course, is just by its very nature, it's illegal to possess the sword cane.

-So, it doesn't all of a sudden become legal just because someone's trying to stab you with a knife and you use the sword cane to defend yourself.
+So, it doesn't all of a sudden become legal just because someone's trying to stab you with a knife, and you use the sword cane to defend yourself.
 You're still guilty of possessing an illegal weapon.

-As far as other defenses go related to possession of a sword cane, obviously it's going to have to be some sort of a weapon that meets the qualifications of Penal Code Section 20510, and that really has to do with it actually having a long blade and being able to be concealed and pulled out as a true sword cane.
+As far as other defenses go related to possession of a sword cane, obviously, it's going to have to be some sort of a weapon that meets the qualifications of Penal Code Section 20510, and that really has to do with it actually having a long blade and being able to be concealed and pulled out as a true sword cane.

 Other defenses would obviously depend on the circumstances of the case – what happened, how the weapon was found – sometimes people have antique weapons.

-They have no intention of using it against anybody and they just possess them as an antique – this could still be – under the wrong circumstance – if the police find you with a sword cane they can charge you.
+They have no intention of using it against anybody, and they just possess them as an antique – this could still be – under the wrong circumstance – if the police find you with a sword cane, they can charge you.

-Determining Best Strategy for Favorable Outcome
+Determining the Best Strategy for a Favorable Outcome

 If somebody possesses an antique sword cane and it's hanging on their wall, that's obviously a far cry from taking it out in public and using it as a weapon against another person.